Homemade Yogurt

 4. Mix the dry milk in the pasteurized milk.

-5. Heat milk in glass bowl in microwave until 180 degrees (about 6 to 8 minutes).
+5. Heat milk in glass bowl in microwave until 180 degrees (about 14 minutes).
 Gently stir after 5 minutes so skin does not form on top of milk.
 This is necessary to change the milk structure so the milk proteins set together rather than clump to form curds and whey.
 Let sit 5 minutes.

 6. Cool to 110 degrees.
-I put milk bowl inside a larger one filled halfway with cold water.
+I put milk bowl inside a larger one (or a sink filled part way with water) filled halfway with cold water.
 It cooled in about 15 minutes.

-7. Pour yogurt starter into milk and gently stir for 1 minute.
+7. Pour yogurt slurry into milk and gently stir for 1 minute.

 8. Cover.
 If the bowl does not have a hat, use a plate.

-9. Incubate mixture at 110 degrees until set, about 6 hours.
-I use an electric oven with oven light on (heats up to about 105 degrees).
+9. Incubate mixture at 110 degrees F until set, about 8 to 12 hours.
+I use an electric oven with oven light on (heats up to about 93 degrees F but it does work).
+I preheat the oven with the oven light.
+I use an oven thermometer to monitor temperature.
+I wrap the warm bowl with a big towel before placing in the oven.
 See below for more methods.

 11. Divide up into containers and keep refrigerate.
 I use 1 quart mason jars with screwtop lids.
 Keeps at least one week.